pauldmccarthy/fsleyes/userdoc/troubleshooting.rst

-If this is happening to you, you may need to enable *Full keyboard access* for the melodic classification panel to work with keyboard navigation/focus.
+If this is happening to you, you may need to enable *Full keyboard access* for the MELODIC classification panel to work with keyboard navigation/focus.
 This setting can be changed through *System Preferences* |right_arrow| *Keyboard*
 |right_arrow| *Shortcuts*, and changing *Full Keyboard Access* to *All
 controls*.